super-jkdevops/vcluster-explore/doc/SYNC-OPTIONS.md

 pod/test-7c68854699-44zn2   0/1     Pending   0          21s
 ```

-`Showing up Pending state, it looks disadvantage.
-The reason is pods status is exposing to cluster using nodes and nodes are not visible!`
+`Showing up Pending state, it looks me to bug.
+The reason of pending state is that
+pods status is exposing to the cluster by nodes and nodes are not visible!`